 I’ve got a special surprise for you today, readers.
 The following post on Millennials and Instant Gratification comes to us from the Mastermind himself, Erik, of The Mastermind Within.
-Erik is practically a neighbor of mine (you know, the epicenter of FIRE bloggers, thanks to the highly motivational winters?
-Life is NOT easy here…) At any rate, I’m excited to pass the mic to a highly talented writer, and student of all things financial and life.
+Erik is practically a neighbor of mine (you know, the epicenter of FIRE bloggers, thanks to the highly motivational winters…) At any rate, I’m excited to pass the mic to a highly talented writer, and student of all things financial and life.
 Today’s post is all about Instant Gratification.
 Take it away, Erik!

 Have you ever tried instant coffee?

 Take an amazing thing, coffee, put it in a 1-time use packet, mix it with a bit of hot water and BOOM.
 You have one of the nastiest things out there.

 Instant coffee is just another product in a long line of “instant fixes” for people’s problems.

 Instant gratification is something I enjoy but have come to realize that it is rarely worth it.

 In this post, I will be sharing with you my thoughts on why I believe quick fixes don’t and will never exist.

 Let’s talk about a story I’m sure you are familiar with: lottery winner failures.